angel-ayala/continuous-rl/README.md

 Here you can find five different RL agents for two different environments implemented from [Gym](https://github.com/openai/gym/), an OpenAI toolkit.

+All the agents use the interactive feedback approach, where an external trainer offers advice given a certain probability, to improve the time required for learning.

 ### CartPole-v1 env

 For this environments has been developing three agents